jhrcook/academic-kickstart/content/post/streamlit-app-heroku/index.md

 Below is the GitHub Actions workflow file; you will need to place this in the subdirectory `./.github/workflows/CI.yml`.
 It is a YAML file with a single job with multiple steps that perform the same operations using the Heroku command line we preformed above.
 Additional details are available below.
-Once you have the YAML file and the authorization secret setup for the repo, pushing the changes to GitHub should result in the building and deployment of the app.
+Once you have the YAML file and the authorization secret setup for the repo (explained below), pushing the changes to GitHub should result in the building and deployment of the app.

 ```yaml
 name: Build Docker image and deploy to Heroku